Microcode: Moving up the line

 The microcode (and "nanocode") of the Motorola 68000 is stored in the two large square blocks in the upper right and controlled by circuitry to the right of it.
 It takes up a significant amount of the total chip surface.

 Early minicomputers were far too simple to require microcode, and were more similar to earlier mainframes in terms of their instruction sets and the way they were decoded.
 But it was not long before their designers began using more powerful integrated circuits that allowed for more complex ISAs.
 By the mid-1970s, most new minicomputers and superminicomputers were using microcode as well, such as most models of the PDP-11 and, most notably, most models of the VAX, which included high-level instruction not unlike those found in the 360.

 The same basic evolution occurred with microprocessors as well.
 Early designs were extremely simple, and even the more powerful 8-bit designs of the mid-1970s like the Zilog Z80 had instruction sets that were simple enough to be implemented in dedicated logic.
 By this time, the control logic could be patterned into the same die as the CPU, making the difference in cost between ROM and logic less of an issue.
 However, it was not long before these companies were also facing the problem of introducing higher-performance designs but still wanting to offer backward compatibility.
 Among early examples of microcode in micros was the Intel 8086.

 Among the ultimate implementations of microcode in microprocessors is the Motorola 68000.
 This offered a highly orthogonal instruction set with a wide variety of addressing modes, all implemented in microcode.
-This did not come without cost, according to early articles, about 20% of the chip's surface area (and thus cost) is the microcode system and of the systems 68,000 transistors were part of the microcode system.
+This did not come without cost, according to early articles, about 20% of the chip's surface area (and thus cost) is the microcode system and of the processor's 68,000 transistors were part of the microcode system.